steve-noel/USMobileTH/README.md

 - Add `createDate` & `updatedDate` to all collections for auditing purposes.
 - Add JWT authentication to each endpoint in the API.
 - Return better error messages from the API.
-- Use TestContainers for the embedded MongoDB instead of flapdoodle.